esc0rtd3w/binary-sql-inject/README.md

 # SQL Injection on Binary MD5 Hash
 ## The Goal
-Perform an injection attach on a webiste using a binary MD5 hash to sanitize form input.
+For educational purposes, perform an injection attack on a webiste (set up explicitly for this exercise) that uses a binary MD5 hash to sanitize form input.
 Because the PHP is hashing to raw binary rather than a string hexadecimal representation, PHP can interpret those bytes as any character, even dangerous ones.
 To exploit this, we need to find out what input provides the